Arctic Connections Fund: form and guidance

 - social enterprises

-- small businesses (up to 49 employees, as defined in the annual Small Business Survey Scotland)
+- small businesses of up to 49 employees, as defined in the annual Small Business Survey Scotland (this includes consultancy firms, but please note consultancy fees are not an eligible cost)

 - Denmark (including Faroe Islands and Greenland)